43ravens/NEMO_Nowcast/docs/architecture/manager.rst

 When the worker sends a :kbd:`need` message to the manager with a checklist key as the payload the manager replies by sending the value stored at that key in the checklist back to the worker as the payload of and :kbd:`ack` message, and resumes listening for messages from workers.

-Workers running on a machine other than the one where the manager is running (and where the log files are stored) can send events to the logging system by registering and using a :kbd:`log` type message.
-When the manager receives a :kbd:`log` message from a worker it emits the message payload as a logging event at the level specified in the message, replies to the worker with an :kbd:`ack` message, and resumes listening for messages from workers.

 The recommended way to launch the manager is to put it under the control of a process manager like `Circus`_.
 Please see :ref:`NowcastProcessMgmt` for details.